Chemistry BSc Program

 Non-Chemistry Requirements

 In addition to the above chemistry requirements, all chemistry students require MATH 106/107 (or 121/122 or 126/127) and PHYS 101/102 (or 121/122).
-In addition, honours and advanced major students require six credits from MATH 253, 254, 267 and 367 (the Science B requirement can be met by these mathematics courses, the Science C requirement by the physics course).
-Approved Electives are selected from other chemistry courses or courses in science, mathematics or computing sciences which complement the student's degree.
-A course in computing science is recommended, as is PHIL 213 (Philosophy of Science).
-Students must obtain approval for Approved Electives from the chair of the Department prior to enrolling in the courses.
+In addition, honours and major students require six credits from MATH 253, 254, 267 and 367 (the Science B requirement can be met by these mathematics courses, the Science C requirement by the physics course).
+Other required courses for concentrations or other programs are detailed in the academic calendar.

-In all programs, students are required to choose their electives to satisfy the general requirements in Section 7 of the StFX Academic Calendar.
+In all programs, students are required to choose their electives to satisfy the general requirements listed for chemistry degrees in the StFX Academic Calendar.